Compare & Save on Conveyancing Solicitors

 Speak to accredited Conveyancers & save today!

-It is possible to do the conveyancing yourself when buying or selling a property, but it’s important to note that there are many risks that come with not hiring a professional conveyancer.
-It’s a complicated process and incredibly time-consuming with a range of ways it could go wrong.
+It is possible to do the conveyancing yourself when buying or selling a property, but there are many risks that come with not hiring a professional conveyancer.
+It’s a complicated and time-consuming process with a range of ways it could go wrong.

-Conveyancing is a rather complex process and it’s often recommended to compare quotes and hire a reliable conveyancing solicitor if you don’t completely understand the process.
+Conveyancing is a rather complex process and it’s often recommended to compare quotes and hire a reliable conveyancing solicitor if you don’t understand it.
 However, DIY (do it yourself) conveyancing is still a possibility even if it’s not recommended.

 In short, yes it’s possible to do conveyancing yourself in some situations, however, it’s not usually recommended.
 If it’s a simple transaction and you are confident when it comes to understanding the legal jargon and paperwork, then it could be an option for you.
 However, if you’re a buyer or seller using a mortgage lender, then it’s usually impossible to complete the process without a registered solicitor.